 In 2008, the ACUA purchased its first electric vehicle, "Sunny."
 The vehicle is also known as a GEM, which stands for Global Electric Motors, a Chrysler company.
-"Sunny" was retired in 2017, and two newer GEM eL-XD models have replaced this vehicle.
-One is located at each facility for on-site work.
+"Sunny" was retired in 2017, and two newer models have replaced this vehicle.

+The ACUA has recently added two new GEM eL-XD work vehicles, one at each facility, to be used for work on site.
 These low-speed or "neighborhood electric vehicles" can be legal street vehicles on nearly all public roads that have a 35 mile-per-hour speed limit or less.
 New Jersey requires a local permit to operate the vehicle on public streets.
 It has a top speed of 25 mph and can travel up to 40 miles in distance on a single charge.